ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

    :ref:`Script Management panel <alyvix_editor_script_mgmt_top>`
    and the :ref:`Scripting panel <alyvix_editor_scripting_panel_top>`
 #.
 The :ref:`Selector <alyvix_selector_interface_top>` window, where test case objects can be
-   dragged from, and then dropped into the scripting panel.
+   dragged from, and then dropped into the scripting panel
 #.
 The :ref:`Designer <alyvix_designer_interface_overview>` window, which shows the details of the
-   currently selected test case object.
+   currently selected test case object

 .. todo::